Councillor: Bangladesh

 In Bangladesh, a member of the city council is called a Councillor.
 The Councillor of Bangladesh is a city corporation's ward representatives who are elected City Corporations election by popular vote in every five years.
 Councilors carry out the developmental works of their elected wards and perform the functions of local government act and assist the City Mayor in all works under the City Corporation and carry out his orders.

 Luxembourg

 In Luxembourg, an échevin (Schäffe, Schöffe) is a member of the administration of a Luxembourgian commune.

 Norway

 In Norway, a member of the municipal council, kommunestyret, is called a kommunestyrerepresentant in Norwegian.
 The Norwegian word for mayor is ordfører.

 Hong Kong

 In Hong Kong, members of district councils are also referred to as councillors.
 Before 1999 the district councils were known as district boards, upon the abolition of the municipal councils (the UrbCo and the RegCo) in December that year.
 In addition, members of the legislative council are also referred to as councillors.
 From 1996 to 1998 the Legislative Council were known as "Provisional Legislative Council", upon the abolition of the interim legislature in July 1998.

-Turkey

-Two types of councillor are elected in local elections held every five years in Turkey.
-These include 1,251 provincial councillors and 20,500 municipal councillors.
-Municipal councillors serve on the council of the 1,351 district and 30 metropolitan municipalities of Turkey, while provincial councillors serve on the provincial general council (İl Genel Meclisi).